Hey, I'm Amy.

 Outside of coaching, I'm a mish-mash of many things

-I'm a social impact consultant — I've worked with UN leadership teams, nonprofits, and mission-driven organizations on change management, facilitation, and leadership development.
-I dance (contemporary, hip-hop, and a lot of things in between).
+I've spent most of my career as a leadership development facilitator and social impact consultant, working with governments, the UN, NGOs, and companies on change management, impact strategy, and systems leadership.
+Outside of work, I dance (contemporary, hip-hop, and a lot of things in between).
 I paint, write, and read.
 I also play lots of video and board games.

 All of this shapes how I coach.
 My consulting experience brings structure and research-backed frameworks, while creative arts and gaming add focus, presence, and play.
 I combine visual mapping, meditation, and other hands-on tools with traditional coaching frameworks to help clients think differently and gain clarity.
 If you value rigor but want to explore new, interactive ways of problem-solving, you'll feel at home here.